 Long-Run Reversal in Commodity Returns: Insights from Seven Centuries of Evidence

-We perform the longest study of long-run reversal in commodity returns ever conducted.
-Using a unique dataset of prices of 52 agricultural, industrial, and energy commodities, we examine the price behaviour for the years 1265 to 2017.
+We perform the longest study of long-run reversal in commodity returns.
+Using a unique dataset of prices of 52 agricultural, industrial, and energy commodities, we examine the price behavior for the years 1265 to 2017.
 The findings reveal a strong and robust long-run reversal effect.
 The returns of the past one to three years negatively predict subsequent performance in the cross-section of returns.
-The long-run reversal effect is present in both agricultural and non-agricultural commodity returns across all centuries and is independent of market states.
-The long-run reversal cannot be explained by macroeconomic risks.
-The phenomena is elevated in more volatile commodities and in periods of high return dispersion.
+The effect is robust to extensive subsample and subperiod analysis, and not driven by statistical biases, extreme events, or macroeconomic risks.
+Our findings support the explanation that the long-term reversal originates from supply and demand adjustments following price changes.
+Finally, the phenomenon is elevated in more volatile commodities and in periods of high return dispersion.

 Keywords: long-run reversal, commodity markets, early commodity prices, long-term historical returns, mean reversion, trading strategies